nmogil-tw/twilio-azure-ai-agents/README.md

-# twilio-azure-ai-agents
+# Twilio Azure AI Agents - Conversation Relay Example

-A Node.js command-line tool for interacting with Azure AI Agents.
-This CLI allows you to chat with an Azure-hosted agent directly from your terminal, supporting both streaming (not supported as of 7/31/25) and non-streaming responses.
+A production-ready Node.js command-line tool demonstrating how to implement Twilio Conversation Relay with Microsoft Azure AI Agents.
+This CLI provides an interactive chat interface with real-time streaming responses from Azure-hosted agents.

 ## Setup